kapilpendse/skinny-stack/draft.md

 # On Shoulders of Cloud Giants

-Cloud is the new normal is already old news.
+That "Cloud is the new normal" is already old news.
 Cloud adoption is increasing across every market segment, including enterprises.
 This pervasiveness of cloud is a double edged sword for software producers.
 On one side there are benefits like:

 - Faster time to market (hardware, licensing, managed services and support)
 - Build a software as a service business with global audience